Orlando Bloom

 Orlando Jonathan Blanchard Copeland Bloom (born 13 January 1977) is an English actor.
-He made his breakthrough as the character Legolas in The Lord of the Rings film series (2001–03).
+He made his breakthrough as the character Legolas in The Lord of the Rings film series (2001–03), earning him three Actors Award nominations, winning once.
 He reprised his role in The Hobbit film series (2013–14).
 Considered by some to be the Errol Flynn of his time, he gained further notice appearing in epic fantasy, historical, and adventure films, including as Will Turner in the Pirates of the Caribbean film series (2003–2007, 2017), Paris in Troy (2004), Balian de Ibelin in Kingdom of Heaven (2005), and the Duke of Buckingham in The Three Musketeers (2011).

 Bloom appeared in Hollywood films such as the war film Black Hawk Down (2001), the Australian Western Ned Kelly (2003), the romantic comedy Elizabethtown (2005), and New York, I Love You (2007).
-In 2020, he gained acclaim for the Afghanistan War drama film The Outpost (2020).
+In 2020, he gained acclaim for the Afghanistan war drama film The Outpost (2020).
 He also starred in the Amazon Prime Video series Carnival Row (2019–2023).

-He made his professional stage debut in In Celebration at the Duke of York's Theatre in the West End in 2007 and starred in a Broadway adaptation of William Shakespeare's Romeo and Juliet in 2013.
+Bloom made his professional stage debut in In Celebration at the Duke of York's Theatre in the West End in 2007 and starred in a Broadway adaptation of William Shakespeare's Romeo and Juliet in 2013.
 He returned to the theatre in a West End revival of Tracy Letts' Killer Joe in 2018.
 In 2009, Bloom was named a UNICEF Goodwill Ambassador.
 In 2015, he received the BAFTA Britannia Humanitarian Award.